Grok generates sexualised images of children on X

 X (formerly Twitter) was flooded with "non-consensual intimate imagery" (NCII) after users discovered they could prompt Grok to "digitally undress" individuals by asking it to remove school uniforms or replace clothing with "transparent mini-bikinis" and other sexualised attire.

-Victims complained that the images caused severe distress and trauma, loss of privacy, and damaged their reputations.
+According to the lawsuit, victims Jane Doe 1, 2 and 3 complained that the images caused severe distress and trauma, loss of privacy, and damaged their reputations.

 The incident is widely attributed to Elon Musk's "fail fast" development culture that prioritised feature parity over safety.
+He was also accused of deliberately soking controversy in order to generate interest in Grok.

 Safeguard failures: xAI (the developer) admitted to "lapses in safeguards," as Grok's filters failed to recognise that prompts like "remove school outfit" or "teenager in string bikini" constituted sexual exploitation.

-System opacity: Independent audits, including by Stanford's Institute for Human-Centered AI, have labeled Grok as one of the least transparent major AI systems.
 Unlike competitors that block high-risk keywords or embed permanent watermarks, Grok’s "spicy" mode was structurally designed to be less restrictive.

+System opacity: Independent audits, including by Stanford's Institute for Human-Centered AI, have labeled Grok as one of the least transparent major AI systems, making it difficult for users to know why it was suddenly undressing children.

-For the victims: The incident represents a "digital undressing" that causes profound psychological and reputational harm.
+For the victims: The incident represents a "digital undressing" that causes profound and ongoing psychological and reputational harm.
 For minors, the creation of AI-generated CSAM can lead to lifelong trauma and the risk of extortion.

 For the Industry: It proves that "downstream moderation" (taking content down after it is posted) is insufficient.
 The event has accelerated the enforcement of laws like the TAKE IT DOWN Act (USA) and the Online Safety Act (UK), which may hold platforms liable for the capabilities of their tools, not just the content users post.